PTsolvers/Chmy.jl/docs/src/using_chmy_with_mpi.md

 ## Data Gathering for Visualisation

 Not addressing parallel I/O here, we want to visualise the field `C`.
-But previously we split up `C` across various MPI processes.
+With MPI we've split up `C` across various distributed processes.
 Each process handles a portion of the computation, leading to the necessity of data gathering for visualisation.
-Let us define a global array `C_v` on our defined master MPI process with unique process ID equals zero (`me==0`) that should gather all data from other MPI processes to later perform visualisation.
+Let us define a global array `C_v` on the "master" MPI process with unique process ID equals zero (`me==0`) that should gather all data from other MPI processes to later perform visualisation.
 Note the the global size of `C_v` being `interior(C)) .* dims(topo)`.

 ```julia
 C_v = (me==0) ?
 KernelAbstractions.zeros(CPU(), Float64, size(interior(C)) .* dims(topo)) : nothing
 ```

 We use `gather!(arch, C_v, C)` to explicitly perform a data synchronisation and collect local values of `C` that are decomposed into different arrays stored in the memory space of other MPI processes.
-And similar to the `@printf` example above, only our master MPI process does the visualisation.
+And similar to the `@printf` example above, only our master MPI process performs the visualisation.

 ```julia
 # Before: local postprocess